Ice Cream for Dogs

 The post, Can Dogs Eat Ice Cream, has more information about why dogs shouldn’t have ice cream.

-Bone and paw shaped ice cream for dogs.
+Three paw shaped frozen dog ice cream treats.

 Tips